 A rendition is a statement listing taxable property and the name and address of the owner.
 The statement should also contain an owner’s estimate of the property’s value.
 The deadline for filing a rendition is April 15.
 Be sure to identify your property and attach any documentation that you may have such as closing statements, appraisals or sales of similar properties in your neighborhood.

 What is the low income housing cap rate for the current year?

-The capitalization rate which CCAD will use in the valuation of properties with a Community Housing Development Organization designation is 8% for 2016.
+The capitalization rate which Coryell CAD will use in the valuation of properties with a Community Housing Development Organization designation is 8%.

 What is a Homestead Cap?